-My mobile power source is the Bioenno Lithium Iron Phosphate Battery.
-This power source usually lasts me beyond a full duty cycle — easily, the Bioenno Lithium Iron Phosphate Battery provides me with is ~10-13 hours of active TX before needing to charge it up.
+My mobile power source is the Bioenno Lithium Ion Phosphate Battery.
+This power source usually lasts me beyond a full duty cycle — easily, the Bioenno Lithium Ion Phosphate Battery provides me with is ~10-13 hours of power, which includes ~ 40 minutes of active TX before needing to charge it up.
 I had stand-by power for more than a day.
-I had the Bioenno Lithium Iron Phosphate Battery for over six years — I purchased it brand new six years ago without any problems, and it still holds it charging capacity at a full 100%.
+I had the Bioenno Lithium Ion Phosphate Battery for over six years — I purchased it brand new six years ago without any problems, and it still holds it charging capacity at a full 100%.
 I trust this power source.

-In the event my field location has a portable generator, I can easily save the energy of my Bioenno Lithium Iron Phosphate Battery, and use the Powerwerx transformer plugged into a 110V power-let.
+In the event my field location has a portable generator, I can easily save the energy of my Bioenno Lithium Ion Phosphate Battery, and use the Powerwerx transformer plugged into a 110V power-let.

 The power connectors get my Yaesu FT-857D activated.
 I installed Andersen Power Poles for easy connection and disconnection.